Arin17/project-one/README.md

 ## Future Features

-* A 'subscription' section where site users can subscribe to Dublin Minds magazine publication and also have access to past issued and archived magazines.
+* A 'subscription' section where site users can subscribe to Dublin Minds' magazine publication and also have access to past issued and archived magazines.

 [Back to top](<#contents>)